HL7/fhir-exchange-routing-ig/input/pages/specification.md

 This scenario supports a situation where one or more additional "delegated" intermediaries--beyond the inbound gateway with with the originator directly interacts--is used to deliver a request to its ultimate destination.

 Below is the main flow of this scenario.
+The initial steps in this scenario are the same as in the one-intermediary scenario above.

 **Step 1.
-Originator obtains the destination's public FHIR service address**1000
+Originator obtains the destination's public FHIR service address**

+Before the exchange, the originator system obtains the destination’s public FHIR service address, for example through a reference in a previously-received FHIR resource or by consulting an endpoint directory.

 **Step 2.
 Originator initiates a RESTful interaction using the destination's public FHIR service address**

+The originator system then initiates a RESTful exchange (for example, a GET method to retrieve a FHIR resource) that is transmitted to the destination’s public FHIR service address.

 **Step 3.
-The exchange is received by the inbound gateway intermediary**
+The exchange is received by the inbound gateway intermediary through resolution of the public FHIR service base URL**

-The initial steps in this scenario are the same as in the one-intermediary scenario above--the originator submits its request to the public FHIR service address for the destination, which is received by the inbound gateway intermediary to be routed onward.
+The originator submits its request to the public FHIR service address for the destination, and the public FHIR service base URL resolves to the inbound gateway intermediary to be routed onward.

 **Step 4.
 The inbound gateway intermediary routes the exchange to a second intermediary**